eQnz/PlanAsli/README.md

 ---

-### ✍️ Motto
+### ✍️ My Philosophy
-> *"Code is like humor.
-When you have to explain it, it’s bad."*
+> *"Technology is a canvas, and code is the brush."*

-Feel free to explore my repositories, fork projects, or reach out if you'd like to collaborate! 🚀
+Thank you for stopping by!
+Dive into my repositories, star what inspires you, or drop a message if you’d like to create something incredible together. 🚀